apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 that people use is "just because the language is safe, that doesn't mean the code you wrote is correct."
 Now I have a way to express what each of those words mean.

-The ideas presented here represent an interesting and actionable path forward for the tooling surrounding Daisho and other programming languages.
+The ideas presented here represent an interesting and actionable path forward for the tooling surrounding my own programming language Daisho, as well as other languages.
 It may also solve the age-old problem of what to do about a specific class of dangerous and difficult to track down UB bugs coming from problems like signed integer overflow, oversize shifts, unaligned pointers, and division by zero.

 <br>